panaverse/panaverse.github.io/README.md

 [Class 3 Part 2: Step 03 Part 2B - Solidity Tutorial in Urdu on YouTube](https://youtu.be/J3C9KGG61pA)

-## Module VII: API Development for Metaverse
+## Module VIII: API Development for Metaverse

 Metaverse is the next version of the internet.
 We will need highly scalable cloud based APIs for the Metaverse as well.